Puntapin Rock

 Puntapin Rock is a granite rock formation located approximately 4 km south east of Wagin and approximately 30 km west of Dumbleyung in the western Wheatbelt region of Western Australia.
 It is a prominent feature in the area, rising out of the surrounding flat plains.

 The rock has an elevation of 310 m and an exposed surface of 42.5 ha.
 It is found in the Yilgarn Block and composed of granite, a partially recrystallized archean adamellite that is mostly homogeneous.
 The rock does have some deformed lighter coloured veining throughout.

-A dam, to capture rainwater, was built on the north side of Puntapin Rock in 1929 with a catchment area of 41 ha to replace Badgarning Dam, found 8 km west of Wagin, that had been completed in 1912 but continually leaked.
+Puntapin Dam was built on the north side of Puntapin Rock in 1929 with a catchment area of 41 ha to replace Badgarning Dam, found 8 km west of Wagin, that had been completed in 1912 but continually leaked.
 A concrete tank with a capacity of 675000 litre was constructed on top of the rock at some time after it was built.
 The population of Wagin were dependent on this dam for water supply until 1956 when the town was connected to Wellington Dam.
 Water from the Puntapin Dam is still mixed into the supply from Wellington.